melezhik/sparrow/papers/CI/README.md

 * sparrow test infrastructure is easy to bootstrap on different environments (dev,test,prod) - everybody involved is able now to run desired test suite with easiness

-* swat output is intended to make it easy, clear debugging/troubleshooting  process, in most case you just rerun curl command ( against tested server ) with parameters extracted from test output.
+* swat output is intended to simplify debugging/troubleshooting  process, in most cases you just rerun curl command ( against tested server ) with parameters extracted from test output.